stolostron/rhacm-docs/README.md

 ### Deployment to a different hosting server

-Run the following command to build your website for other hosting options besides GitHub Pages.
+Run the following command to build your website for other hosting options besides GitHub Pages:
 ```bash
 $ bundle exec jekyll build
 ```